 Getting to Hoover Dam

-To make the most of their time in Las Vegas, many visitors prefer to take an organized tour which includes a cruise on Lake Mead and a visit to the Ethel M Chocolate Factory as part of the visit to Hoover Dam.
+- To make the most of their time in Las Vegas, many visitors prefer to take an organized tour which includes a cruise on Lake Mead and a visit to the Ethel M Chocolate Factory as part of the visit to Hoover Dam.
+See trip reviews & prices.

 The Grand Canyon is one of the greatest natural wonders of the world.
 Millions of people take a trip to the Grand Canyon annually, and many make the day trip from Las Vegas either by car or helicopter.
 Gigantic in size and scale, the views from the edge of the canyon are incredible, as you look out over the rock face dropping away below you and the dramatic vista stretches towards the horizon.
 The arid and desolate terrain is peaceful yet picturesque and indeed a powerful place to explore.